-The AgriCultures Network has members all over the world: Brazil, China, India, Kenya,, Peru and Senegal.
-For over 20 years, we have been producing regional and global magazines on sustainable farming, reaching about half a million readers globally today.
-In addition, we support documentation, advocacy and learning on family farming and agro-ecology.
-The ILEIA office in The Netherlands functions as the secretariat of the network.
+For 30 years we have been producing regional and global magazines on sustainable farming, reaching about a million readers globally today.
+In addition, we support the systematisation of practical experiences and do advocacy to promote family farming and agroecology.

 The world is currently characterised by a multiplicity of crises: economic, environmental, climatic, political and food related.
 Agriculture is at the center of these crises.
 The dominant model of agriculture has created a state of disconnect between producers and consumers; between practices and nature; and between global actors and producers.